SidGrip/mochimo-raspberrypi/README.md

 ##### Set up Docker container

-Using [Docker](https://www.docker.com) containers will let us run several instance of Mochimo miner on the Pi and fully exploit its multicore capabilities.
+Using [Docker](https://www.docker.com) containers will let us run several instance of Mochimo miner on the Pi and fully exploit its multicore capabilities and maximize our HPS.

 1. Upload `mochimo-raspberrypi/image` and `mochimo-raspberrypi/compose` folder from this repository to the Pi in `/home/myuser`
 2. Step into `/home/myuser/mochimo-raspberrypi`: `cd /home/myuser/mochimo-raspberrypi`